shawnbrown/datatest/docs/how-to/column-names.rst

                 def test_columns(self):

-                    required_columns = {'A', 'B', 'C'}
+                    required_set = {'A', 'B', 'C'}

                     with self.allowedExtra():
-                        self.assertValid(mydata.fieldnames, required_columns)
+                        self.assertValid(mydata.fieldnames, required_set)

-If we don't care exactly what the column names are but we want to check that they're upper-case, we can use a predicate
+If we don't care exactly what the column names are but we want to check that they conform to a specific format, we can use a predicate **function**.
+Below we will check that the column names are all upper case:
-function:

 .. tabs::